AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 -   Fees for traffic between the two regions.
 Alibaba Cloud does not charge you for cross-region traffic.
 For the latest billing details, see the official Alibaba Cloud website for announcements.
 -   The new snapshot \(snapshot copy\) consumes snapshot storage space in the destination region.
 Snapshots are billed based on the storage space used.
 For more information, see [Snapshots](/intl.en-US/Pricing/Billing items/Snapshots.md).

-## What limits apply to the original image \(image copied\) and the new images \(image copy\) during an image copy process?
+## What limits apply to the original image \(image copied\) and the new image \(image copy\) during an image copy process?

 During an image copy process, the original image cannot be deleted, and the new image cannot be used to replace a system disk or create an ECS instance.
 The image copy process can be canceled.

-## How do I copy images in my Alibaba Cloud account to other regions in other Alibaba Cloud accounts?
+## How do I copy images in my Alibaba Cloud account to other regions within other Alibaba Cloud accounts?

 You must copy your own images to the destination regions and then share the images to the intended Alibaba Cloud accounts.
-After the images are shared, they are displayed in the shared image lists of those accounts.
+After the images are shared, they are displayed in the shared image lists within those accounts.

 ## Do size limits apply to copying an image?